spacian/lazygit-for-everyone/README.md

 should work on both Windows and Unix systems, utilizing `powershell` or `bash` respectively.

-The extension provides three commands:
+The extension provides five commands:

-- `lazygit: lazygit` for the default lazygit window.
+- `lazygit: lazygit` for the default lazygit window for a repository in your workspace of your choice
+- `lazygit: lazygit for repository of current file` to open lazygit for the repository of the currently opened file
 - `lazygit: log` to filter lazygit by a repository in the current workspace of your choice (similar to calling `git log --oneline` on that repository).
+- `lazygit: log for repository of current file` to open the log for the repository of the currently opened file
-- `lazygit: file history` to filter lazygit by the currently open file.
+- `lazygit: file history` to show lazygit's file history of the currently opened file

 The extension does not come with predefined shortcuts.
 You can define custom shortcuts in the VSCode shortcut editor.